MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-create-vpn-connection-one-node.md

 ## Test the connection

 Now that the site-to-site connection is established, you should validate that you can get traffic flowing through it.
-To validate, sign in to one of the virtual machines that you created in either ASDK environment.
-Then, ping the virtual machine that you created in the other environment.
+To validate, sign in to one of the VMs that you created in either ASDK environment.
+Then, ping the VM that you created in the other environment.

-To ensure that you send the traffic through the site-to-site connection, ensure that you ping the Direct IP (DIP) address of the virtual machine on the remote subnet, not the VIP.
+To ensure that you send the traffic through the site-to-site connection, ensure that you ping the Direct IP (DIP) address of the VM on the remote subnet, not the VIP.
 To do so, find the DIP address on the other end of the connection.
 Save the address for later use.

 ### Sign in to the tenant VM in POC1